 Yahuwah is with us, if we will simply begin to humble ourselves and talk to Him!

-King David knew this since he is the one who said:
+King David knew this!
+He is the one who said:

 “… even though I walk through the valley of the shadow of death, I will fear no evil: for YOU ARE WITH ME” (Psalms 23:4)!!